degun/great/blog/first-blog-post.md

 You should also consider what material you want your skylight to be made out of.
 You can have glass skylights, but you'll even have plastic skylights.
 Glass is more expensive than plastic, but it doesn’t get scratched up as quickly as plastic does.

-2. Where do you want to place the skylight?
+2.Where do you want to place the skylight?

 Figure out exactly where you would like your skylight to travel before you begin the installation.